-We publish a range of reports designed to directly address the information needs of both, professional investors and senior business decision makers engaged in Africa expansion.
+We publish a range of reports designed to directly address the information needs of professional investors and senior business decision makers engaged in Africa expansion.
 These reports span up-to-the-minute alerts and weekly newsletters on the continent to country-specific quarterly reports.

 Fixed Income Daily: Bond market and currency metrics for African capital markets

 Namibia – Tight-end yields seen as coming under some more pressure.
 We project that inflation will average 5.4% in 2019 although the balance of risks is skewed towards a lower outturn due to oil price...

 Daily Africa Insight: An overview of today’s key events and developments

 Angola: Inflation rises in November.
 Ivory Coast: IMF completes review mission.
 Mozambique: Inflation falls in November and central bank cut rates.
 Namibia: Headline inflation reaches...

 Talking Point: Rwanda - Another week of positive data releases

 The past week has seen a medley of favourable data releases coming out of Rwanda.
 The latest real GDP growth figures show that the Rwandan economy grew by 7.7% y-o-y during 2018 Q3, up from a 6.7% y-o...

 Talking Point: Mozambique - Inflation falls in November and central bank cuts rates